Terminator Genisys: Home media

-The film was released for digital download on October 20, 2015 and was released by Paramount Home Entertainment on DVD, Blu-ray and Blu-ray 3D on November 10.
+The film was released for digital download on October 20, 2015, and was released by Paramount Home Entertainment on DVD, Blu-ray and Blu-ray 3D on November 10.
 Terminator Genisys debuted as the bestselling Blu-ray and the most-rented film of the week and was second in overall home-video sales to Inside Out.
 It has grossed over $25.1 million in total domestic video sales, bringing the film's gross to $465.3 million.
 A 4K UHD Blu-ray release occurred on June 12, 2018.

 Reception

 Box office

-Terminator Genisys grossed $89.7 million in North America and $350.8 million in other territories, for a worldwide total of $440.6 million.
+Terminator Genisys grossed $89.7 million in the United States and Canada and $350.8 million in other territories, for a worldwide total of $440.6 million.
 Of the Terminator franchise, only Terminator 2: Judgment Day earned more at the box office.
 Because of its $155 million production budget and an estimated $50–100 million spent on marketing, Bloomberg Business reported that the film would have needed to earn at least $450 million in its theatrical run to break even.
 In August 2015 Forbes cited Terminator Genisys as the first American film to earn $400 million worldwide without grossing $100 million in North America, earnings comparable to the French film The Intouchables.
 It was the first Hollywood release to earn $100 million in China and less than that in North America; both were duplicated the following summer by Warcraft.